Zaha Hadid: Ordrupgaard Museum extension, Copenhagen, Denmark (2001–2005)

+Pritzker Architecture Prize

 In 2004, she won the Pritzker Architecture Prize, the most prestigious award in architecture, though she had only completed four buildings – the Vitra Fire Station, the Ski Lift in Innsbruck Austria, the Car Park and Terminus Hoenheim North in France, and the Contemporary Art Center in Cincinnati.
 In making the announcement, Thomas Pritzker, the head of the jury, announced: "Although her body of work is relatively small, she has achieved great acclaim and her energy and ideas show even greater promise for the future."

 Major projects (2006–2010)

-Zaragoza Bridge Pavilion (2005–2008)
+Zaragoza Bridge Pavilion, Zaragoza, Spain (2005–2008)

 Between 1997 and 2010, Hadid ventured into the engineers' domain of bridge construction, a field also occupied by other top architects including Norman Foster and Santiago Calatrava.
 Between 2005 and 2008, she designed and built the Bridge-Pavilion of Zaragoza, which was both an exhibit hall and a bridge, created for Expo 2008, an event on the themes of water and durable development.
 The concrete bridge span on which the pavilion rests is 85 metres long, as measured from the Exposition site to an island in the Ebro River.
 The bridge carries or is attached to four tunnel-like exhibition spaces she termed "pods", which spread onto the island, for a total length of 275 metres.
 The pods are covered with a skin of 26,000 triangular shingles, many of which open to let in air and light.
 The bridge-pavilion, characteristic of her designs and buildings of the period, is composed entirely of diagonal slopes and curves, with no right-angles of orthogonal forms.
 By its curving shape and low profile, the bridge-pavilion fits smoothly into the grassy landscape along the river.

-Sheikh Zayed Bridge (1997–2010)
+Sheikh Zayed Bridge, Abu Dhabi, United Arab Emirates (1997–2010)

 Between 1997 and 2010, she constructed a much more ambitious bridge, the Sheikh Zayed Bridge, which honors Sheikh Zayed bin Sultan Al Nahyan, between the island of Abu Dhabi and the mainland of Abu Dhabi, as well as to the Abu Dhabi International Airport.
 Both the design of the bridge and the lighting, consisting of gradually changing colours, were designed to give the impression of movement.
 The silhouette of the bridge is a wave, with a principal arch 235 metres long, standing 60 metres above the water.
 The total span of four lanes is 842 m long, and also includes pedestrian walkways.
+The bridge was inaugurated on 25 November 2010, by the late UAE President Sheikh Khalifa.
+The ceremony was also attended by Queen Elizabeth II of the United Kingdom, marking her second state visit to the UAE.
+Traffic on the bridge commenced three days following the opening ceremony.